JensWendt/OMERO-utility-scripts/README.md

 Values for X, Y and Z can be set independently.
 By default, if a value for X is set, it will be used for Y and Z as well.

 If an Image does not have more than one Z-stack the pixel size for Z will not be set even if a value is given.

+## Dataset to Plate (generic)
+An adaptation of the original `Dataset to Plate` script which utilizes regular expressions to parse out the respective well of an image.

+It tries to import the `regex` package, but will fall back to the native `re` package if not found.

+The logic of associating images with wells has also been adapted, now allowing for wells with a different number of images.